shreyasbharath/cpp-dependency-graph/README.md

 - provide multiple views into the architecture of a codebase
 - generate views at multiple levels of the architecture

+## Inspiration

-This tool is inspired by [rubrowser](http://www.emadelsaid.com/rubrowser/) and [cpp-dependencies](https://github.com/tomtom-international/cpp-dependencies).
+This tool is inspired by a number of projects [rubrowser](http://www.emadelsaid.com/rubrowser/) and [cpp-dependencies](https://github.com/tomtom-international/cpp-dependencies) and [objc-dependency-visualizer](https://github.com/PaulTaykalo/objc-dependency-visualizer).

+A huge shout out to the poeple behind these projects.

 ## Usage